projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

 [a previous blog entry](../../../2016/07/hacking-and-extending-atomic-host/), all the great features of an OSTree-based system require immutability of the base OS.
 For example, `/usr` is *not* writable by default.
-This is equally true in Atomic WS as it is in Atomic Host.
+This is equally true in Atomic Workstation as it is in Atomic Host.
 This is a *good* thing, because (1) it protects you from
 [accidental damage](https://github.com/MrMEEE/bumblebee-Old-and-abbandoned/issues/123),
 and (2) it encourages a healthier workflow.